hiperesp/deploy-app/README.md

-# Deploy.app.br
+# deploy-app

 ![Apps](/docs/images/app-settings-general.png)

 ## About

-Deploy.app.br is a beautiful UI for Dokku.
+deploy-app is a beautiful UI for Dokku.
 It's a work in progress, but it's already usable.

 You can use it to manage your Dokku apps, deploy new apps, manage your app settings, and more.